spark33/Portfolio/_projects/2-ibj.md

 name: The Island's Box
 subtitle: Personalizing e-commerce for seasonality
 finished: false
-question: Coming Soon!
-# question: How can we design for a store with just a few, seasonal products?
+question: How can e-commerce be customized to a store with just a few, seasonal products?
 description: Test description
 featured: false
 color: 0B80D4